What is the going real estate commission rate in Costa Rica?

 You might have some doubts about the going real estate commission rate in Costa Rica when looking to list your property for sale.
 Let’s clear this up once and for all.

-The going real estate commission rate in Costa Rica is anywhere between 5 and 10% plus 13% sales tax, depending on factors such as location, size, access and property type or business.
+The going real estate commission rate in Costa Rica is anywhere between 5 and 10% plus 13% VAT or IVA in Spanish.
+This commission depends on factors such as location, size, access, and property type or business.

 Who pays the real estate commission?
 What is the real estate commission rate can you expect to pay?
-Is there a sales tax on top of the real estate commission rate?
+Is there a Value Added Tax (VAT) on top of the real estate commission rate?

 Since real estate in Costa Rica is not regulated, the real estate commission rate is not regulated either.
 But most formal real estate brokers maintain more or less the same standards.